JuanGongora/JuanGongora.github.io/_posts/2018-07-05-pdo_php_data_objects_the_oop_alternative_to_database_integration.markdown

 $stmt->bindValue(":id", $id, PDO::PARAM_INT);
 ```

 `:id` is now inserted to be replaced by the active value of the argument.
 We then create a statement that uses the PDO object method `prepare` in order to... that's right, *prepare a (SQL) statement* for execution and return that statement object.
+The `prepare` method caches the statement, and allows for multiple named parameters (`:id` in this case) to be set, all while preventing SQL injection attacks.

 Following that generated statement object within `$stmt`, we then use the PDO object method `bindValue` to bind the `":id"` string into a value that will come from the passed in `$id` variable.
 At the same time we also make sure that whatever is currently assigned to `$id`, is an integer parameter (checked by the data type constant `PDO::PARAM_INT`).